resir014/resir014.xyz/src/content/posts/article/2020-04-13-a-tribute-to-that-100-percent-gran-turismo-speedrun-attempt/index.md

 Worse still, they're playing on the NTSC-U version of the game, which is notoriously more difficult with Mission 34 than its PAL and NTSC-J counterparts.
 The pressure was too much for them, so they had to abandon Mission 34 and set it aside for the finale.
 We'll get back to this later.

-[beginner, professional (incl.
-GTWC, the end of Any%), and extreme events]
+After the licence tests and missions, it's time to do the race events.
+Beginner events are the starting point of your Gran Turismo career, with some of these events not requiring a licence to enter.
+Professional events are where the events start to grow progressively harder.
+This ends with the Gran Turismo World Championship, where the Any% category of this game would normally end.
+There are also the Special Conditions events, which was just a fancy way of saying "rally events".

+The endurance races were unlocked when you reach 25% completion of the game.
 Endurance races come in two types.
 There are distance-based endurance races, which has a fixed number of laps, and time-based endurance races, where the driver with the most laps after a certain amount of time has elapsed wins.
 As previously mentioned, there are three 24-hour races, not to mention other time-based races of varying distances.
 To optimise their run, they will have to finish the race as close to their alloted time as possible.

 So for example, if it's a 4-hour endurance race, they will have to try to take the chequered flag close to the 4-hour time.
 If they undershot, they will have to do another lap, potentially losing valuable time.